GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/15I_Interface.md

 *Aside: Python implements `map` as a general function for any object implementing `Iterable`.
 This should've been the way to go to be honest, though whether the Array iterator needs to be native is... subjective.*

 Native functions are (nearly always) *viral*.
 If a native function has implementation details that require the use of an object, that object would usually need to be native too.
 For example, a `Slice` object (that's what enables Python's array slicing) has three fields, and no additional methods.
 It could *easily* be a Lox class.
-Yet, because it's used in the Array's `get` method, it would need to be implemented as a sentinel class corresponding to a primitive.
+Yet, because it's used in the Array's `get` method, it would need to be implemented as a synth class corresponding to a primitive.
 Another `Obj` type that also needs boilerplate code for initializing, freeing and GC tracing.

 This is annoying.
 A lot of the time the tedious parts end up being manually managing the VM, because it can't do so itself when a native function is called.